zomdiax5/sfml-sand-game/README.md

 ### Linux
 To compile it on linux you need to have sfml installed.
 If you have it installed then just run the `debug.sh` (makes and starts a debug file) or `compile.sh` (makes a release version of the game).
 ### Windows
-Download SFML 2.5.1, then put all of the downloaded stuff in a folder named "SFML" inside the project, then just open the .cbp file and compile
+Download SFML 2.5.1, then put all of the downloaded stuff in a folder named "SFML" inside the project, then just open the .cbp file with CodeBlocks and compile